MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/cloud-migration-business-case.md

 ### Surprising Results

-If the ROI for a Cloud Migration isn't inline with expectations, the common myths above may prove valuable.
+If the ROI for a Cloud Migration isn't in line with expectations, the common myths above may prove valuable.

 However, it is important to understand that a cost savings outcome is not always possible.
 There are applications that cost more to operate in the cloud than on-prem.
 These applications can significantly skew results in an analysis.